 A backstory delivered face-to-face to the customer adds the appeal of exclusivity.
 The impression, deserved or not, is that the shopper is privileged to be told the tale.

-A Bloomberg Businessweek posting describes how boutique retailer Valentino is arranging for customers to meet the designers of cocktail dresses, handbags, and espadrilles so they can hear backstories from the sources.
-Gucci offers tours of the Florence, Italy workshop to selected customers who would be influenced by the sense that not everybody is invited.
+At one time, boutique retailer Valentino arranged for customers to meet the designers of cocktail dresses, handbags, and espadrilles so they could hear backstories from the sources.
+Gucci offered tours of the Florence, Italy workshop to selected customers who would be influenced by the sense that not everybody is invited.

 Yet you don’t need to be a luxury retailer to benefit from backstories.
 And the advantages work for your staff as well as for shoppers.
 Every new employee at every Nike store is told the magical tale about the track coach in Oregon who poured rubber into his family’s waffle iron to produce better shoes for his team’s runners—the innovation that inspired the Nike waffle sole.